1 of 4

 I bought this to use to paint kitchen cabinet doors and drawer fronts.
 Easy to assemble and comes with a nice bag to carry them all.
 It is a drying rack that holds a lot off doors in a small area to make you job go much easier.
 Best thing I have bought in a while

-10 Level Paint Drying Kit FAQs
+10 Level Paint Drying Rack FAQs

 What is the maximum number of levels that can be stacked?